PCICF: A Pedestrian Crossing Identification and Classification Framework

 \section{Results}

 This section describes the experimental results and analysis of applying PCICF to identify and classify pedestrian crossing sequences.
-We utilize PCICF in our experiments to analyze a real-world dataset and then compare the similarity between those results and the systematically constructed pedestrian crossing dictionary MoreSMIRK.
-We present here the basic information on environmental and parameter setup, and some insights from the experiment results.
+We utilize PCICF to analyze a real-world dataset and then compare the similarity between of those results with the systematically constructed pedestrian crossing dictionary, MoreSMIRK.
+We present here the basic information on environmental and parameter setup, along with some insights from the experimental results.